Axway/amplify-central/content/en/docs/integrate_with_central/platform-auth-examples.md

 ### Making the API Calls

-Now that you have a valid bearer token and the Tenant ID you can make platform calls as outlined in [Amplify Platform API docs](https://docs.axway.com/category/api).
+Now that you have a valid bearer token you can make platform calls as outlined in [Amplify Platform API docs](https://docs.axway.com/category/api).
 For example:

 #### Calling Central